tkaczmarzyk/specification-arg-resolver/README.md

 There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `StartingWithIgnoreCase` and `EndingWithIgnoreCase`.

+Case-insensitive comparisons are performed using the database's `UPPER()` function on both sides of the comparison.
+The results depend on your database's collation settings.
 Locale settings is important for case-insensitive searches.
 Please check the [Locale support](#locale-support) section for details.

 A negation for this specification is also available: `NotLikeIgnoreCase`.